Characters: DCAU Superman The Animated Series

 - From a Single Cell: The tiniest bit of Brainiac always survives, is stored somewhere, and manages to take over more technology and reform himself completely.
 He is then defeated, and the processes repeats itself.
 However, the process of bringing him back is usually by complex means.

 - Fusion Dance: With Luthor.
-Then with Darkseid in the finale, though without his personality manifesting.
+Then with Darkseid in the finale of JLU, though without his personality manifesting.

-- Generic Doomsday Villain: In JLU, Luthor accuses him of being one when he points out that Brainiac's purpose is to gain all the information about creation... and then destroy it for some arbitrary reason.
+- Generic Doomsday Villain: In JLU, Luthor accuses him of being one when he points out that Brainiac's purpose is to gain all the information about creation...and then destroy it for no other reason than that it's what he was programmed to do.
 Brainiac himself seems to come to agree on some level, as he agrees to merge with Luthor so that they can actually use that information to remake the universe in their image.

 - A God Am I: When fused with Luthor.